Sex assault survivor to NJ candidate: Take down video of me

 She added: “There is a way to hold people accountable and talk about the mistakes of the past and what their vision and plans for betterment and equity and reform are in the future without dragging me into the fight in a way that I certainly did not ask to be.”

+In a statement, Ciattarelli campaign spokesperson Stami Williams praised Brennan and said “she bravely came forward and publicly shared her story,” but did not directly address Brennan’s request to remove the video.

+“It’s an important message and we are committed to ensuring that voters know about Governor Murphy’s abysmal record as it relates to women,” she said.

-Ciattarelli’s campaign has not yet responded to questions seeking a response.
-Messages have also been left with Murphy’s campaign.
+A message has also been left with Murphy’s campaign.

 The video shows testimony before lawmakers from Brennan, interspersed with text from Ciattarelli saying Murphy chose not to do anything to help her until it negatively impacted him.